Pamela Voorhees: Friday the 13th (1980)

 Pamela (whose maiden name is never revealed) was born in 1930 (as revealed in Friday the 13th: The Final Chapter).
 At age 15, Pamela became pregnant by a man named Elias Voorhees.
 Very little is known about their romance and short marriage, aside from the fact that Pamela kept a class ring which she wore on her ring finger of her left hand (as seen in several scenes in the first Friday the 13th film).
 On June 13, 1946, at age 16, she gave birth to a hydrocephalic boy and she named him Jason (as shown in Jason Goes to Hell: The Final Friday).
-Because of his condition, Pamela never sent Jason to school, and was extremely overprotective of him.
+Because of his condition, Pamela never sent him to school, and was extremely overprotective of him.

 Pamela later got a job as a cook at Camp Crystal Lake through her acquaintances David and Louise Christy.
 On a fateful day in 1957, Jason, infuriated by the constant teasing and harassment from other children, snuck out of his cabin late at night to prove that he could swim.
-The counselors were not watching him at all, as they were at a party and making love in one of the adult cabins.
+No counselors were watching him, as they were partying and having sex in one of the adult cabins.
 Jason was presumed dead by drowning, but his body was never found in the lake.
 When an investigation concluded that Jason's death was accidental, the camp resumed as scheduled.

-After Jason's death, Pamela began hearing auditory hallucinations of her son telling her to kill those responsible for his demise.
-In 1958, a year after Jason's death, Pamela brutally murdered two counselors (Barry and Claudette) in cold blood, as she blamed them for allowing her son to drown.
-Camp Crystal Lake was closed after the murders and was nicknamed "Camp Blood" by local residents.
+After Jason's death, Pamela began to hear auditory hallucinations of her son telling her to kill those responsible for his demise.
+In 1958, a year after Jason's death, Pamela brutally murdered two counselors, Barry and Claudette, in cold blood, blaming them for allowing her son to drown.
+Camp Crystal Lake was closed after the murders and nicknamed "Camp Blood" by local residents.
 When the owners tried to re-open the camp in 1962, Pamela returned, poisoned the water, and set several fires, causing the camp to be closed once more (the first film establishes that the culprit behind these incidents was never found).
 At the time of these incidents, Pamela lived in a house that bordered Camp Crystal Lake, which allowed her to observe that the camp remained unattended.